MathGen/oppgavegenerator/README.md

-# oppgavegenerator
+# Oppgavegenerator / MathGen

-# A project that aims to make a learning site for math, where teachers can upload question templates with a general solution.
+This project aims to make an e-learning site for mathematics, where teachers can publish mathematical problem templates with random variables to be generated into solvable mathematical problems.
-# The templates should have random variables as well.
+Problem templates can be sorted in organized sets with a progression determined by an ELO-like rating system.

+The project combines Django, MathQuill, jQuery and SymPy to allow feature-rich mathematical input and computation.

+The main language for the project is Norwegian.
+Internationalization is a possibilty in the future.